1. Home

 7/10

-The newest LS is about as premium as you could get, and we can’t imagine many people will be buying it with a near six-figure price tag on the top models.
+The newest Lexus LS is about as premium as you could get, and we can’t imagine many people will be buying it with a near six-figure price tag on the top models.
 But what do you get for that money?
 A whole lot of tech, including Lexus Teammate - that’s what.

 Lexus Teammate - debuting in the 2021 Lexus LS - is an all-new advanced driving assistance system and the brand’s first real foray into the realm of automated driving.
 Lexus Teammate uses AI to learn a driver’s habits and road conditions.
-This, paired with other vehicle performance data, helps the system predict and react to situations in real-time.
+This, paired with other vehicle performance data, helps the system predict and react to situations in real time.

-BMW iX
+9. BMW iX

 Year launched: 2022